5 Accessible Restaurants Near London Christmas Markets

 If you are visiting the traditional market at Trafalgar Square, Larry’s at the National Portrait Gallery is a fantastic choice.
 Located in the gallery’s beautifully restored vaults, this historic restaurant offers a sophisticated atmosphere that transitions from elegant afternoon tea by day to signature cocktails by night.

-While historic vaults might sound like an accessibility nightmare, this venue is a brilliant example of modern inclusion.
-The vaults are fully accessible via a reliable lift, and the pathways inside are wide enough for easy navigation.
-The wheelchair accessible bathroom is well-equipped with grab rails and baby change facilities.
-It is one of the most unique accessible restaurants in the Charing Cross area, providing a quiet, subterranean escape from the outdoor festive bustle.
+• Access: While historic vaults might sound like an accessibility nightmare, this venue is a brilliant example of modern inclusion.
+The vaults are fully accessible via a reliable lift.

 Larry's at the National Portrait gallery.
 Path straight.
 Seating on either side.

-2. Steak and Company
+2. Steak and Company (Leicester Square) – Bright & Spacious Dining

 Location: Near Leicester Square Christmas Market

 Leicester Square is the heart of London’s entertainment district and hosts a vibrant Christmas market.
-After you have finished browsing the stalls, we recommend checking out the festive three course menu at Steak and Company.
+After you have finished browsing the stalls, we recommend checking out the festive three-course menu at Steak and Company.

 Steak and Company.
 Path ahead.
 Seating on left.